For DonorsFor Applicants

 DO programs incorporate osteopathic manipulative medicine (OMM) into their curriculum, teaching students techniques to diagnose and treat musculoskeletal issues and promote overall wellness.
 This unique feature sets osteopathic medical education apart from allopathic programs.

 MD programs typically do not include OMM in their curriculum.
-Instead, they focus on rigorous scientific and clinical education, with an emphasis on medical specialties and clinical rotations.
+Instead, they focus on a rigorous scientific and clinical education, with an emphasis on medical specialties and clinical rotations.

 Frequently Asked Questions About Medical Schools in Virginia